 Here are some suggestions for those of us who yearn to hear more Black experiences.

 The Therapy for Black Girls Podcast is a weekly chat about all things mental health, personal development, and all the small decisions we can make to become the best possible versions of ourselves.
 Join host, Dr. Joy Harden Bradford, a licensed Psychologist as she offers practical tips and strategies to improve your mental health, pulls back the curtain on what happens in therapy sessions, and answers listener questions.
-Listen to this episode: Seasonal Depression during a Pandemic
+Listen to this episode: Understanding Seasonal Affective Disorder.

 The Melanated Social Work Podcast is hosted by four men of color within the field of social work; Josh McNeil, Marvin Toliver, Michael Grinnell, and Jesse Wiltey.
 They deep dive into difficult topics like mental health, white supremacy at work, toxic masculinity, mass shootings, and racist microaggressions.

 There’s always time for true crime!
-In the last five years I’ve become obsessed with true crime and want to share this gift with you!
+In the last few years, I’ve become obsessed with true crime and want to share this gift with you!

 My Favorite Murder is one of my personal favorites.
 On each episode, the hosts, Karen Kilgariff and Georgia Hardstark, take turns telling each other about murder cases as though they were recounting episodes of their favorite reality show.
 They cover the “heavy hitters,” like Jeffrey Dahmer but more often they share the kinds of stories you see on the local news.
 This episode has inspired me recently.